 - The secondary adjustment provisions in the Transfer Pricing for the first time.
 It was done so that the taxpayers can make required secondary adjustments on transfer pricing as and when they carry on with primary adjustments on the transfer pricing in certain situations.

 - Now the time for completing assessments has been reduced from 21 months to 18 months with effect from AY 2018-19.
 The beginning for AY 2019-20, the deadline would be 12 months from the end of the year of assessment in which the income was first assessable.

-- Also here would now be a thin capitalization rule provision existing against allowing of deductions for certain payments of interest.
+- Also there would now be a thin capitalization rule provision existing against allowing of deductions for certain payments of interest.
 It is done in line with recommendations from the OECD’s base erosion and profit shifting (BEPS) project.
-No more will there be any deduction that allowed Indian company pay interest that exceeded INR one crore in respect of debt issued or guaranteed by the non-resident related party and one that is determined to be excess interest.
+No more will there be any deduction that allowed an Indian company pay interest that exceeded INR one crore in respect of debt issued or guaranteed by the non-resident related party and one that is determined to be excess interest.

 - Penalty provisions have been revised in the case of furnishing incorrect information

 For a detailed understanding of the provision made on the TP regulations in India, a recommendation to all SME’s is to go for a Transfer Pricing Advisory.
-Book your appointment today for an in-depth conversation on the transfer pricing regulations and how this can be managed with the assistance of expert professionals.
+Book your appointment today for an in-depth conversation on transfer pricing regulations and how this can be managed with the assistance of expert professionals.